SRGSSR/pillarbox-apple/README.md

 - Analytics and QoS integration.
 - User interface layout in SwiftUI.

+> [!IMPORTANT]
+> Even though Pillarbox offers features that are specific to our company, its player is fully generic and can be used to play any kind of content.

 # Features

 Pillarbox robust player provides all essential playback features you might expect: